Harshalpt23/My-Webpages/README.md

 ## 📌 Note

 All projects are deployed either via GitHub Pages or `.ccbp.tech` platform.
-This repository serves as a centralized portfolio for showcasing frontend development work done during the learning journey.
+This repository serves as a centralized portfolio for showcasing frontend development work.